Nicholas Pocock

-Nicholas Pocock (2 March 1740 – 9 March 1821) was an English artist known for his many detailed paintings of naval battles during the age of sail.
+Nicholas Pocock (2 March 1740 – 9 March 1821) was an English artist who specialised in marine art, in both oils and watercolour.

 Birth and early career at sea

 Pocock was born in Bristol in 1740, the son of a seaman.
 He followed his father's profession and was master of a merchant ship by the age of 26.
 During his time at sea, he became a skilled artist by making ink-and-wash sketches of ships and coastal scenes for his logbooks.

 Painting career

 In 1778, Pocock's employer, Richard Champion, became financially insolvent due to the effects of the American Revolutionary War on transatlantic trade.
 As a result, Pocock gave up the sea and devoted himself to painting.
 The first of his works were exhibited by the Royal Academy in 1782.

 Later that year, Pocock was commissioned to produce a series of paintings illustrating George Rodney's victory at the Battle of the Saintes.
 In 1789, he moved to London, where his reputation and contacts continued to grow.
-He was a favourite of Samuel Hood and was appointed Marine Painter to King George.
+He was a favourite of Samuel Hood and was appointed Marine Painter to George III.